 All toner cartridges should be recycled through the vendor with whom you purchase the cartridges.
-This is typically done in two ways:
+This is typically done in three ways:

-- A telephone call to the vendor requesting a pick up - Mailing the cartridges back to the vendor with an address label supplied by the vendor.
+- A telephone call to the vendor requesting a pick up. - A monthly email from the vendor, inquiring if there are any used cartridges for pick up. - Mailing the cartridges back to the vendor with an address label supplied by the vendor.